20 Handy Online Presentation Tools

 Emaze is a newer platform that is definitely growing in popularity.
 The site offers many template options including options with gorgeous 3D animation.
 There’s also a handy translation tool that will help you translate your presentation if you need to translate to another language for your client.
 You can view other presentations for inspiration, which is a nice touch when you aren’t sure what direction you are wanting to go.
 There’s a free account with limited access, as well as three paid options starting at $9 a month.

 PowToon’s slogan says it “brings awesomeness to your presentations.”
 Their slogan rings true as their platform creates animated presentations for you that are perfect for product demos, pitches or client concept videos.
 They provide the animation tools as you just select what you are looking for through their simple step-by-step process.
 PowToon encourages you to follow these three steps: write the script, record the voiceover, and add visuals using their platform.
 They have a free membership option with limited access and two other paid options – Pro for $19 a month or Business for $59 a month.

 authorSTREAM allows you to upload PowerPoint presentations and share them with others online.
 The presentations can be shared via a URL, email, or they can be embedded.
 Presentations can be downloaded as a video and shared on YouTube.
-With authorSTREAM you can upload 50 private presentations for free and share them with your contacts.
+With authorSTREAM there is a free option as well as 3 paid options starting at $4.20 a month.

-With Google Docs you can upload your own images and video, add text, and create presentations quickly.
+With Google Slides you can upload your own images and video, add text, and create presentations quickly.
 You can allow anyone to view or edit your presentation.
 Existing PowerPoint files can also be uploaded for sharing.
-Google Docs is free.
+Google Slides is free.

 VCASMO is a free tool for online presentations.
 You can upload your images, video, audio, PDFs, or PowerPoint files to create presentations with VCASMO.
 Permission control puts you in charge of who sees your presentation, and they can be embedded in blogs or websites.